pixelstorm/coding_guidelines_custom_builds/README.md

 1. Use bourbon and neat NOT BOOTSTRAP
 1. Use a BEM css metholodgy
 1. dont use id's for css selectors.
 Only use ids for js
-1. use fluid typography mixin for type, padding, margins etc to match mobile and desktop designs accurately. [fluid type mixin](https://madebymike.com.au/writing/precise-control-responsive-typography/)
+1. Use fluid typography mixin for type, padding, margins etc to match mobile and desktop designs accurately. [fluid type mixin](https://madebymike.com.au/writing/precise-control-responsive-typography/)

 ### html